navin-johnson1/Geoweb-Application-1/README.md

 This project utilized HTML, CSS and JS.
 This project also utilized Leaflet.js and GeoJSON in order to produce a map.

 This project contains the following files:
-    1. ENGO551_Lab2.html - This file is the source code for the homepage.
+    1. Geowebb Application 1.html - This file is the source code for the homepage.
 Some of my code were inspired from a YouTube video where I learned the basics and some common functionalities while coding with "leaflet.js" [1].
-    2. style.css - This file contains the css properties which are present within "ENGO551_Lab2.html"
+    2. style.css - This file contains the css properties which are present within "Geowebb Application 1.html"

 # YouTube Video
 https://youtu.be/JUNSGuypF-U